KXAN-TV: History

 KXAN's current tower was activated in 1996, replacing an older structure that had been built in 1964.
 Of the fifteen towers on the hill, the channel 36 tower is the tallest and the highest structure in Austin.
 In addition to its transmission antenna, the mast also incorporates a camera with views of downtown to the east and the hills to the west.

 On March 21, 2014, it was announced that Media General would acquire LIN.
 The merger was completed on December 19, 2014, and KXAN joined the Media General station portfolio.
-Just over a year after that deal was completed, on January 27, 2016, Media General announced that it had entered into a definitive agreement to be acquired by Nexstar Broadcasting Group (which is based in Irving and already owns many other stations in Texas), in a deal valued at $17.14 per-share, valuing the company at $4.6 billion plus the assumption of $2.3 billion debt.
+Just over a year after that deal was completed, on January 27, 2016, Media General announced that it had entered into a definitive agreement to be acquired by Nexstar Broadcasting Group (which is based in Irving and already owned many other stations in Texas), in a deal valued at $17.14 per-share, valuing the company at $4.6 billion plus the assumption of $2.3 billion debt.
 The combined company would be known as Nexstar Media Group, and own 171 stations (including KXAN-TV), serving an estimated 39% of households.
 The merger also marked a re-entry into Austin for Nexstar, which had managed CBS affiliate KEYE-TV under a groupwide agreement with the Four Points Media Group before that company's stations were sold to Sinclair at the beginning of 2012.
 The deal was finalized on January 17, 2017.

+On August 19, 2025, Nexstar announced it would acquire Tegna—owner of KVUE—for $6.2 billion.
+The deal was completed on March 19, 2026, and included approval for Nexstar to own three station licenses in markets such as Austin.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KVUE from being integrated into KXAN, KBVO and KNVA.